 ASBOs can be made against any individual aged 12 or over.
 They cannot be made against families or groups of people.
 A separate order will need to be sought against each individual involved in antisocial behaviour.

 Does it apply only to Council tenants?

 No, ASBOs can be made against people from all types of rented accommodation.
 They also apply to owner-occupiers.

 Local Authorities and Registered Social Landlords can apply for ASBOs.
-Aberdeenshire Council having consulted with partner organisations, including Grampian Police, will decide whether or not it is appropriate to apply for an ASBO.
+Aberdeenshire Council having consulted with partner organisations, including Police Scotland, will decide whether or not it is appropriate to apply for an ASBO.
 The application will be made to the Sheriff Court.

 Will Aberdeenshire Council automatically apply for an ASBO?

 Before the Council will consider an application for an ASBO it must be satisfied all other reasonable steps have been taken or looked at to resolve the problem.
 These may include:

 - Discussions being held between the parties in dispute